Tips and Tricks

 • The process can take up to a few weeks

-OTR handles invoice buyouts seamlessly, working directly with your previous factoring company to transfer invoices without disrupting your cashflow.
+OTR handles invoice buyouts seamlessly, working directly with your previous factoring company to transfer invoices without disrupting your cash flow.

-5. Inform Your Customers of the Change
+5. Inform your customers of the change

 Your brokers and shippers need to know where to send payments.